-- Each application must be accompanied by a written narrative and C.V., (not to exceed 10 pages) describing the nominee's public health activity, impact and any other appropriate details to aid the Commission in evaluating the nominee.
-Please cite, but do not include, videos, books or other media.
+- Each application must be accompanied by a written narrative and curriculum vitae (C.V.), (not to exceed 10 pages) describing the nominee's public health activity, impact, and any other appropriate details to aid the AAFP Commission on Health of the Public/Science in evaluating the nominee.
+Please cite, but do not include, videos, books, or other media.

 - Each application form(1 page PDF) must be accompanied by letters of recommendation from the nominating member and the constituent chapter.

 - Nominees must demonstrate an extraordinary contribution to the health of America (city, county, state, or nation).
 It is not a requirement for the nominee to be a family physician or other medical professional.
 Judging criteria will include but will not be limited to: